This article on HR Leadership was originally published in June of 2017. All relevant statistics and copy have been updated as of December 2020.

 Strategic, clear thinking is much simpler to do when everyone knows what the goals are throughout the organization.
 When a great HR Manager creates a plan of action, he or she can easily point to the goals it helps to achieve and the rest of the company can get behind it.
 The first step is articulating company goals and breaking them down through department, team and finally, individual.

 Many employees come to HR managers when they’re having a problem, whether with their own manager, someone on their team or something personal.
 Because HR touches every department in the company, there is inherent trust in the position.
 It’s important to let employees know they can feel comfortable addressing these issues with HR managers in order to get them resolved.
-Without trustworthy HR managers, individuals at an organization may never take action to get issues cleared up and could start looking elsewhere for employment.
+Without trustworthy HR managers, individuals at an organization may never take action to get issues cleared up and could start looking elsewhere for employment.#DYK that employee turnover can cost 1.5-2x the annual salary of an employee? @ClearCompany highlights what every great #HRLeader needs to know to retain their top talent:

 Trust is something great HR managers cultivate because if they don’t, things like harassment, unequal pay and workplace bullying may go unreported, take root and destroy company culture.
 The first step is ensuring you have a solid confidentiality clause that your employees can access.
 Great HR managers also create a process whereby they process and then resolve complaints.
 A digital performance management and compliance system can help make this even easier.

-78% of employees said being recognized motivates them in their jobs.
+40% of American workers said they would be motivated to work harder if their efforts were more frequently recognized.
 HR managers know encouraging managers to recognize employees regularly can keep them engaged and working towards organizational goals as a whole.
-Josh Bersin of Deloitte believes the cost of losing an employee can range from tens of thousands of dollars to 1.5–2.0x the employee’s annual salary.
+Studies have estimated the cost of losing an employee can range from tens of thousands of dollars to 1.5-2x their annual salary.
 This is a hefty amount for an organization to spare on replacement if the employee could have potentially stayed and progressed with the company with a little recognition.

 When HR Managers understand recognition as a means to motivating the team, they can train other managers in how to approach setting up their own recognition and reward systems.
 It’s a small investment for a big payoff!
 The first step is identifying individual competencies and motivators for the individuals on your team.

-When it comes to top non-financial motivators, 76% of employees are looking for career progression.
+When it comes to top non-financial motivators, many employees are highly interested in career development opportunities.
 Making career development a top priority as an organization is a win-win for both the employer and the employees.
 Employers get the chance to keep top-performers around all while helping them further their careers.
 Great HR managers understand this because it’s something they want in their own careers.

 Answering the question ‘What’s next for me in this company?” and recognizing when employees are out of alignment with their progress OR have changed career goals is key.
 The first step to understanding where your employees are and where they want to go is to start measuring Quality of Hire.